typical000/jss-default-unit/readme.md

 ## JSS plugin that adds default custom unit to numeric values where needed

 This plugin lets you omit the unit from values of style properties.
+Default unit is "px", but you can pass anything else instead.

 [Demo](http://jsstyles.github.io/jss-examples/index.html#plugin-jss-default-unit) -
 [JSS](https://github.com/jsstyles/jss)